Mathematics Education

 Amy Been Bennett received her PhD in Teaching and Teacher Education and master’s degree in mathematics from the University of Arizona.
 Her current research focuses on university instructors’ pedagogy in mathematics courses taught with an active learning approach.
 In this research, she explores the role that physical learning spaces and other institutional factors play in teacher decision-making and transitions toward evidence-based practices at the college level.
 For the past several years, Amy has also conducted research on mathematical modeling at the K-12 level.
 This research explores how teachers can connect to students’ cultures, families, and local communities through authentic mathematical modeling tasks.
 Her current role as a postdoctoral faculty fellow supports the mathematics education research efforts of the Mathematics Department and the Center for Science, Mathematics, and Computer Education.

-Research Associate Professor Wendy Smith earned her PhD from the University of Nebraska-Lincoln in 2008, studying mathematics teacher change.
+Wendy Smith is the Director of the Center for Science, Mathematics, and Computer Education, which supports STEM/DBER faculty in conducting educational research, evaluation and outreach.
+She earned her PhD from the University of Nebraska-Lincoln in 2008, studying mathematics teacher change.
 Her research interests include K-16 mathematics education, rural education, teacher change, teacher professional development, teacher leadership, action research, and estimating teacher professional development effects on student achievement.
 She began her career as a middle level mathematics teacher in the Lincoln Public Schools.
 Her bachelor's and master's degrees are in mathematics, also from the University of Nebraska-Lincoln.
 Among other roles and responsibilities, she serves as the chief advisor for teachers earning their Master of Arts for Teachers (MAT) degree from the Department of Mathematics.
-In her role as Associate Director of the Center for Science, Mathematics, and Computer Education, Wendy supports STEM faculty in conducting educational research, evaluation and outreach.

-Aaron Douglas Professor Jim Lewis is interested in mathematics education at the K-12 and collegiate levels with special interest in the mathematical education of teachers.
+Jim Lewis is interested in mathematics education at the K-12 and collegiate levels with special interest in the mathematical education of teachers.
 Jim is particularly interested in involving mathematicians in the work of educating preservice and inservice mathematics teachers.
 He has been the lead PI for nearly $20 million of NSF grants, 2000-2015, including Math in the Middle NebraskaMATH, and NebraskaNOYCE, and is the Director of the Center for Science, Mathematics, and Computer Education at the University of Nebraska-Lincoln.
 He is also the lead PI for over $5 million in grants from private foundations.
 He was a co-PI for the Nebraska Math and Science Initiative, and for Math Matters, an NSF grant to revise the mathematics education of future elementary school teachers at UNL.
 Nationally, he is a member of the National Research Council's MSEB (Mathematical Sciences Education Board) and chair of the MAA's Coordinating Council on Education.
 Lewis was chair of the Steering Committee that produced the CBMS report, The Mathematical Education of Teachers (2001) as well as the 2012 update, The Mathematical Education Of Teachers 2, co-chair of the NRC Committee that produced Educating Teachers of Science, Mathematics, and Technology: New Practices for the New Millennium, and a member of the AMS Task Force that produced Towards Excellence: Leading a Doctoral Mathematics Department in the 21st Century.
 Jim was the recipient of three major awards in 2015: the Gung & Hu Award for lifetime service from the Mathematical Association of America; the Impact Award from the American Mathematical Society; and the Rotary Club #14 Don Miller Math Education Award.
 Jim is currently serving as the Deputy Assistant Director for the National Science Foundation's Education and Human Resources Directorate.

-Emeritus Professor Steve Dunbar is interested in issues of mathematical education at the high school and collegiate level.
+Steve Dunbar is interested in issues of mathematical education at the high school and collegiate level.
 He is the Director of the American Mathematics Competitions program of the Mathematical Association of America which sponsors middle school and high school mathematical competitions leading to the selection and training of the USA delegation to the annual International Mathematical Olympiad.
 In addition, he has interests in documenting trends in collegiate mathematics course enrollments and using mathematical software to teach and learn mathematics.
 He also has research interests in nonlinear differential equations, and applied dynamical systems, particularly those which arise in mathematical biology.
 In conjunction with his work with differential equation models and systems of mathematical biology, he is also interested in stochastic processes, the numerical and computer-aided solution of differential equations, and mathematical modeling.

 Current Graduate Students